 To Freeze Slow Cooker Taco Meat: To freeze this meal, combine the cooked ground beef, salsa, and water in a freezer-safe bag or container.
 Freeze for 4 to 6 months.

-To Cook the Meat: Defrost the meat in the refrigerator for 24 to 48 hours.
-Transfer to a slow cooker.
+To Cook the Meat: Defrost the frozen ground meat in the refrigerator for 24 to 48 hours.
+Transfer to a slow cooker / crockpot.
 Cook on low for 7 to 8 hours / high for 4 to 5 hours.
 (After cooking time is finished, the taco meat can hold on the warming function for up to 2 hours.)

 Print the recipe below for a printable label you can attach to the top of the freezer meal.

-- 2 Tbsp Cooking Oil (I use avocado or grape seed oil for most things)
+- 2 tablespoons cooking oil (I use avocado or grape seed oil for most things)

 - Heat a large skillet over medium-high heat.

-- Add oil and when it begins to shimmer, add beef.
+- Add the oil and, when it begins to shimmer, add the ground beef.

-- Saute beef, breaking it apart as it cooks, until cooked through, 8 to 10 minutes.
+- Saute the beef, breaking it apart as it cooks, until cooked through, 8 to 10 minutes.